Winter 2002 News From the Farm

 good selection of produce for the opening of the local Farmers Markets

 in May.
-We also offered a wider selection of organic vegetable and flower
+We also offered a wider selection of organic vegetable and

 starts than in previous years; 15 varieties of tomatoes, 5 varieties of